NOTE: Custom email groups are a new feature in FTH 2.2. They are set up in the membership management area.

 It's not perfect, though, and sometimes legitimate messages get mistaken for spam.

 If you are finding that a lot of legitimate emails are getting blocked, you might want to raise the setting a little.

 No settings are made here, but this tab allows you to see the email addresses and redirections that are in place, without needing to login as a member.

 Contact form redirects can be set by officer role OR by member name.

 This setting allows you to personalise the greeting and closing to suit your club.

 If you enable this setting, the system stores the person's details in a group, which saves having to add them manually later on.

-If the person leaving the message has clicked the "opt out" box on the contact form, their details won't be recorded.
+If the person leaving the message has not clicked the "opt in" box on the contact form, their details won't be recorded.

 This setting selects the person to whom the email gets sent.
 This is usually the VP Ed, but may be another officer or a specific member if necessary.

 Click on the box (arrowed) and save if the person who is handling mentor/mentee requests doesn't otherwise have access to Membership Management.